-In limited circumstances, it may be appropriate for you to accept a gift from a business associate.
-However, we need to be especially careful when we are offered gifts from vendors that might influence or appear to influence our business decisions.
+In limited circumstances, it may be appropriate for you to accept a gift.
+We need to be especially careful, however, when we are offered gifts from vendors that might influence or appear to influence our business decisions.

 In general, accepting a gift is appropriate so long as it is:

-- " disclosed;

-- " not solicited;

-- " consistent with customary business practice and the giver's policies;

-- " of nominal value, and

-- " not given in an attempt to influence or appear to influence your conduct or judgment.
+- " not solicited: - " consistent with customary business practice and the giver's policies; - " of nominal value, and - " not given in an attempt to influence or appear to influence your conduct or judgment.